Frequently Asked Questions

 Can I have self-catered accommodation if I’m under 18?

-If you are under 18 you will only be offered accommodation on a half board basis.
+If you are under 18 you will only be offered accommodation on a catered basis.

 Early Departure from Accommodation